kevintruong/til/Implementing-a-Memory-Allocator.md

-Sorry - this page is still under construction.
-For now, so please also refer to  [[https://subversion.ews.illinois.edu/svn/fa14-cs241/_shared/lectures]]

 A memory allocator needs to keep track of which bytes are currently allocated and which are which are available for use.
 This page introduces some of the implementation and conceptual details of building an allocator i.e. the actual code that implements malloc and free.